Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 Later and Buffer take opposite approaches to pricing — and both approaches have a catch.

 Buffer takes a per-channel approach.
-The free plan gives you three channels with 10 scheduled posts each — legitimately useful for solo creators testing the waters.
-Paid plans start at $5/month per channel on the Essentials tier, which unlocks unlimited scheduling, a landing page, and engagement tools.
-The Team tier is $10/month per channel and adds approval workflows and unlimited team members.
+The free plan gives you three channels with 10 scheduled posts each — legitimately useful for solo creators testing the waters, and as of 2026 it includes AI Assistant with a weekly suggestion limit.
+Paid plans start at $5/month per channel on the Essentials tier, which unlocks unlimited scheduling, a landing page, engagement tools, and unlimited AI Assistant use.
+The Team tier is $10/month per channel and adds approval workflows, unlimited team members, and branded reports.

 Buffer's pricing feels cheap at first.
 Five dollars per channel is nothing.
 But it scales linearly.
 Managing five channels is $25/month.
 Ten channels is $50/month.
-If you're an agency managing 20 client channels, you're looking at $100-200/month — and you still don't get AI content generation or advanced analytics.
+If you're an agency managing 20 client channels, you're looking at $100–$200/month.
+The good news in 2026: at least the AI Assistant is included rather than gated behind a credit pool.

 The bottom line on pricing

-Later is more expensive upfront but includes more features per plan.
-Buffer is cheaper to start but gets expensive fast if you manage many accounts.
-Neither tool offers the flat, all-inclusive pricing you'll find with tools like PostEverywhere where $19/month covers 10 accounts with no per-channel fees.
+Later is more expensive upfront and gates AI credits aggressively, but its social-set model is efficient if you genuinely manage every platform per brand.
+Buffer is cheaper to start, has a real free plan, and bundles AI Assistant — but per-channel pricing gets uncomfortable past 10 channels.
+Neither tool offers the flat, all-inclusive pricing you'll find with tools like PostEverywhere where $19/month covers 10 accounts with no per-channel or per-set fees.

 Tired of per-channel pricing?
 PostEverywhere starts at $19/month for 10 social accounts, 50 AI credits, and unlimited scheduled posts.
 No post caps, no per-channel fees.
-Start your 14-day free trial — no credit card required.
+Start your 7-day free trial — cancel anytime.

 Platform support: the biggest difference